What is Hostile Takeover?

 Tactics for hostile takeover

-A company aiming at a takeover can approach this by two major ways, namely-Tender offer, and Proxy Fight.
+A company aiming at a hostile takeover can approach this by two major ways, namely-Tender offer, and Proxy Fight.

 Tender Offer happens when a company or group of investors offers to purchase the majority shares of the target company at a premium to market price and this offer is made to the board of directors who may reject it.
 In these circumstances, the bidder can place the offer directly to the shareholders.
 The shareholders, in turn, may decide to accept the offer if they find merit in it.
 Only when the majority of the shareholders decide to accept the offer, the sale of shares takes place.